carlarsmendes/IH-FirstProject-FE/README.md

   <li>One page per level.</li>
   <li>Which classes should be created?
 One clas: Game, including the player and the board</li>
   <li>Define MVP: One level</li>
-  <li>How should this be a challenge?
-By doing it involving a matrix and creating collision conditions</li>
+  <li>How should this be a challenge? -> By doing it involving a matrix and creating collision conditions</li>
-  <li>How are my players being kept engaged? -> Little guy on the side with funny dialogue!; Keeping track of moves and time; Looking forward to the end</li>
+  <li>How are my players being kept engaged? -> Little guy on the side with funny dialogue!; Looking forward to the end</li>
 </ol>

 <h3><b>---Steps to follow---</b></h3>